 With Liechtensteinische Landesbank in Vaduz and Bank Linth in eastern Switzerland, the LLB Group already had two successful regional banks.
 We want to expand this strong position and establish ourselves as the market leader in Liechtenstein and in eastern Switzerland.
 In terms of wealth management, the LLB Group wants to expand its position as a leading asset management bank in Austria, a unique fund powerhouse in the German-speaking regions, a reliable partner in institutional business and an international private bank in Central and Eastern Europe and the Middle East.

 Besides strategy and structure, the culture of a company is one of the most important factors in its success.
 The LLB Group is committed to a concept of banking with a binding system of values.
 Our vision is thus encapsulated in the motto:

 “We set standards for banking with values."

 Our vision of banking is based on the idea of managing material values with a clearly defined system of principles.
 The LLB Group’s corporate culture is based on the following four values:

 - integrity – We create clarity and stand by our word.

 - respectfulness – We believe in partnership and hold both clients and colleagues in high esteem.

 - excellence – We set standards through performance and passion.

 - pioneering – We play an active role in creating a sustainable future.

-We take various measures to ensure that our vision and guiding principles are firmly established in the minds of the employees and managers (see chapter “Values and corporate management”).
+We implement various measures to ensure that our vision and guiding principles are firmly established in the minds of employees and managers (see chapter “Values and corporate management”).